syncfusion/wpf-docs/wpf/Pdf-Viewer/Getting-Started.md

 ## Theme

-PdfViewerControl supports various built-in themes.
+The WPF PdfViewer Control supports various built-in themes.
 Refer to the below links to apply themes for the PdfViewerControl,

   * [Apply theme using SfSkinManager](https://help.syncfusion.com/wpf/themes/skin-manager)

   * [Create a custom theme using ThemeStudio](https://help.syncfusion.com/wpf/themes/theme-studio#creating-custom-theme)

   ![WPF PDF Viewer Theme](Getting-Started_images/wpf-pdf-viewer-theme.png)

+N> You can refer to our [WPF PDF Viewer](https://www.syncfusion.com/wpf-controls/pdf-viewer) feature tour page for its groundbreaking feature representations.
+You can also explore our [WPF PDF Viewer example](https://github.com/syncfusion/wpf-demos) to know how to render and configure the pdfviewer.